rigoudyg/climaf/doc/scripts/plotxsec.rst

-plotmap : geographical map for a one-time-step dataset
+plotxsec : Cross section plot for a one-time-step dataset
 -----------------------------------------------------------

-Plot a geographical map, using NCL, and allowing for tuning a number of graphic attributes
+Plot a cross section (pressure-lat or pressure-lon), using NCL, and allowing for tuning a number of graphic attributes

 **References** : http://www.ncl.ucar.edu

 **Provider / contact** : climaf at meteo dot fr

 **Inputs** (in the order of CliMAF call):
-  - any dataset (but only one) ; a curvilinear grid is OK
+  - a dataset
+     - with no or singleton dimension either for latitude or for longitude
+     - with or without time dimension (first time step will be plotted)

-**Mandatory arguments**:
+**Mandatory arguments**: None

+**Optional arguments**:
   - ``min``, ``max`` , ``vdelta`` : min and max values and levels when applying the colormap

-**Optional arguments**:
   - ``color`` : name of the Ncl colormap to use; default is 'BlueDarkRed18'  ; see e.g. https://www.ncl.ucar.edu/Document/Graphics/color_table_gallery.shtml#Aid_in_color_blindness.